Iron Cross, Lucky Clover, Good Luck Plant

 I had to relocate most of the potted plants to the front porch on July 4 because of a Japanese Beetle invasion.
 The potted plants had been on tables under a Chinese Elm tree which the beetles love.
 The whole environment changed.

-I will keep adding more photos and information as time goes by.
+I will keep adding more photos and information as long as it wakes up in the spring.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.